edge-classic/EDGE-classic/README.md

 # Currently Supported Platforms

-- Windows 32/64-bit (x86 architecture), XP or later
+- Windows 7 or later
-  - Windows XP builds are created with w64devkit; instructions are in COMPILING.md
 - [Web Browsers](https://edge-classic.github.io/play.html) (Desktop browsers are supported, mobile browsers require future touch and gamepad input work)
-- Linux 32/64-bit (x86 and ARM architecture - ARM tested with Raspberry Pi OS on a Pi 4B)
+- Linux (x86 and ARM architecture - ARM tested with Raspberry Pi OS on a Pi 4B)
-- BSD 32/64-bit (x86 and ARM64 architecture - tested with FreeBSD 13.1; ARM64 tested on a Pi 4B but not recommended unless proper video acceleration is available as playable framerates are too difficult to achieve otherwise)
+- BSD (x86 and ARM64 architecture - tested with FreeBSD 13.1; ARM64 tested on a Pi 4B but not recommended unless proper video acceleration is available as playable framerates are too difficult to achieve otherwise)
-- Mac 64-bit (x86 and M1 architecture)
+- Mac (x86 and M1 architecture)

 # Currently Supported IWADs